angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 }
 ```

-Nonetheless we can also fall back to a deep-equality check provided by one of those numerous libraries on the market or use one that is most certainly already available in our projects `node_modules`.
+Nonetheless we can also fall back to a deep-equality check provided by one of those numerous libraries on the market or use one that is most certainly already available in our project's `node_modules`.

 Correspondingly we do the same to the `getTagsOfBook` selector and in succession we also fixed the `getBookView` selector.
-All its inputs are now properly memoized and consequently the projector function creating a new view is only applied when the inputs have changed.
+All its inputs are now properly memoized and consequently the projector function creating a new view is only applied when the inputs *really* have changed.

 Our `getBookView` now uses the factories of parameterized selectors and looks like this: